What are EU due diligence regulations and why are the recent updates important?

 - Map your supply chain end-to-end (to the farm or plantation level).
 Supply chains are complex and nuanced, so understanding what you have visibility of, and what you don’t, is the perfect start to ensuring the utmost compliance and protection of your business.

 - Conduct a compliance audit of your supply chain against the new regulation requirements.
 Such an audit can be conducted internally.
 But we recommend leaning on a third-party consulting agency or supply chain traceability solution.

 - Put a traceability solution in place that provides you with the information you need in real-time for your mandatory reporting.
 The new regulation requires that companies provide the geographical coordinates of the farm or plantation where the affected commodities were grown, in addition to the quantity, supplier, country of origin, etc. This information must be auditable.
 Products coming from countries considered high-risk will be under more scrutiny and are more likely to be audited.

 Overall, the new EU Directive on Supply Chain Due Diligence represents a significant shift in the way that companies are expected to approach supply chain management and due diligence in Europe.
-By preparing for these new regulations now, brands can ensure that they are able to meet their legal obligations and protect their reputation.
+By preparing for these new regulations now, your brand can ensure that you are able to meet your legal obligations and protect your reputation.

 Actionable steps to protect your business under the 2023 EU due diligence regulation updates

 The new EU Directive on Supply Chain Due Diligence, which comes into effect on January 1, 2023, will require companies to conduct due diligence on their supply chains to identify, prevent, and mitigate deforestation and forest degradation.
 Six steps companies can start taking ASAP to protect their business under the upcoming EU due diligence laws include: